remix-run/remix/docs/tutorials/jokes.md

       if (!user) {
         return badRequest({
           fields,
-          formError: `Username/Password combination is incorrect`
+          formError: `Username/Password combination is incorrect`,
         });
       }
       // if there is a user, create their session and redirect to /jokes return badRequest({
         fields,
-        formError: "Not implemented"
+        formError: "Not implemented",
       });
     }
     // ...